cormullion/Karnak.jl/docs/src/basics.md

 ## Graphs as matrices

-Graphs can be represented as matrices.
-In the world of graph theory, we'll meet the adjacency matrix and the incidence matrix (and there's an array called the adjacency list too).
+Graphs can be represented as matrices - some say that graph theory is really the study of a particular set of matrices...
+We'll meet the adjacency matrix and the incidence matrix (and there's an array called the adjacency list too).

 ### Adjacency matrix